 The plane in both directions was an Airbus A330, and as no-frills as it gets.
 There was an onboard entertainment system but it did nothing but turn on.
 There were no power outlets and no Wi-Fi on board.
 It was also clear this was an older plane (in a new airline) as the washroom sink door kept swinging open.
 1 No matter, the plane did its job and I arrived through the turbulence at my destination four hours late.

 The ride back from Ponta Delgada was uneventful and, given a seat closer to the front (6K), I was close to washrooms and one of the first to get off the plane.
 The same plane (CS-TRY) was used on the way back, so no frills or entertainment system.
 We were, however, on time and even six minutes early.
 Recent information for CS-TRY (courtesy of FlightRadar) shows they’ve not been very good with on-time performance.

 Round-Trip Distance: 9040 km

 Price per kilometre: $0.06

 Cost to choose seat: $0.00 (aisle location leaving, front location returning)

 Baggage Fees: $0.00

 All told, Azores Airlines did a good job of providing a basic service, if not terribly efficient.
-For the money paid, they offer a good value and get you there without nickel and diming you.
+For the money paid, they offer good value and get you there without nickel and diming you.
 2 The smaller things will no doubt be improved over time as the airline flies more often.
-Given that Azores is so close, such a wonderful, lush island and our money goes so far – I really think I’ll be going back again very soon.
+Given that the Azores is so close, such a wonderful, lush island and our money go so far – I really think I’ll be going back again very soon.